maxafanasiev/test_actions/README.md

 npm run analyse:label-medical
 ```

-### Wordpress Plugins
+### WordPress Plugins

-The wordpress plugins are written using the Project Gutenberg [block editor](https://developer.wordpress.org/block-editor/getting-started/devenv/).
+The WordPress plugins are written using Project Gutenberg [block editor](https://developer.wordpress.org/block-editor/getting-started/devenv/).
 To install the plugins, you'll need to have [node.js](https://nodejs.org/en/) installed.
 Once you have node.js installed, you can install the plugins by running the following command in either of the plugins' project directories:

 ```bash
 npm install -g @wordpress/env